Enough about you. Let’s talk about me.

 I would hope that I’ve been successful because of integrity.
 People who hire me often come back for another round.
 There may be better programmers or designers, but I combine both reasonably well.
 I work hard, communicate well and stay organized.
-I strive for transparency in everything I do because honesty is less stressful than bullshitting and more likely to be returned.
+I strive for transparency in everything I do.